 There’s even a section that begins with a heavily altered version of The Call of Cthulhu’s celebrated opening paragraph, which starts: “The most menacing thing in the world is the ability of the cloud to correlate its contents.”
 Such a passage could only come out of our modern meme-saturated culture, in which every famous image, clip or quote can become a Mad Libs template.
-Small brains reference existing memes in their stories; galaxy brains wield the underlying logic of memes like this (more correctly, it’s the other way round).
+Small brains reference existing memes in their stories; galaxy brains wield the underlying logic of memes like this.

 A problem common to writers of this sort of sparkling and idiosyncractic prose is that all their characters sound the same.
 This problem is very much present in The Gig Economy, which the author acknowledges.
 Not only do the two narrators sound the same, as he mentions, but quoted characters do too, in a way that hurts immersion.
 I find it difficult to believe that a couple of fintec programmers in the current year, no matter their esoteric interests, would use words like “elanguescence” or “vile” in casual conversation (and without irony!).